Skip to content

 Veterans Day (November 11)

-Half-Staff Display Protocols
+Half-Staff Protocols

-To display at half-staff, first raise the flag briskly to the peak, then lower it slowly to the half-staff position (halfway between top and bottom).
+To display at half-staff, first raise the flag briskly to the peak, then lower it slowly to the halfway position between top and bottom of the staff.
 When lowering the flag at day's end, raise it briefly to the peak before lowering it completely.
-This procedure honors the flag even during mourning periods.
+Half-staff means the flag is positioned halfway down the staff, not just slightly lowered.
+Ensure adequate space exists above the flag equal to the flag's own height.

 Daily Display Guidelines